Alyn-istic/shibal/README.md

 The Shuffleboard layout can be found in the file called "ShuffleBoardLayout.json"

 # **Teleop Mode XBOX Controls**:
+(Any of the following is subject to change)

 ## **Driver Controls**:
 **Emergency stop:** X-button